gammasoft71/xtd/docs/guide_main_and_startup.md

 }
 ```

-As you can see, even if the `main` function is called without arguments and `one two "three four" five` are entered on the command line, you can still retrieve them.
+As you can see, even if the `main` function is called without arguments and if `one two "three four" five` are entered on the command line, you can still retrieve them.

 ## startup_ keyword